 Day 4 – Black sand beaches and glaciers

-Day four of our 6 day Southern Iceland itinerary is packed with more South Iceland highlights as you venture further away from Reykjavik.
+Day four of this 6 day South Iceland itinerary is packed with more South Iceland highlights as you drive from Vik to Jokulsarlon.

 From Vik, head to Skatafell National Park where, similarly to Pingvellir National Park, there are a number of fantastic trails to explore.
-If you’re short on time like us, then it’s certainly worth doing the hour walk to see the glaciers.
-However, you could also easily spend a full day here doing a longer hike.
+If you’re short on time like us, then it’s certainly worth doing at least the one hour walk to see the glaciers.
+However, you could also easily spend a full day here doing a glacier hike.

-We spent the night in Hörgsland as that what was all we could find in the area when booking, however, I would recommend staying close to the glacier lagoon if possible so you can enjoy it one more time in the morning!
+I would recommend staying near Jokulsarlon if possible so you can enjoy it one more time in the morning!

 Day 5 – Drive back to Reykjavik